cloudinary-devs/cloudinary-face-rekognition/README.md

 ## 5. Couple of items to note
 1. Amazon Rekognition can detect up to 100 of the largest faces in an image.
 If there are more, Amazon Rekognition skips detecting some faces.
 See the details in the https://docs.aws.amazon.com/rekognition/latest/dg/faces-detect-images.html.
-2. The sample code on this app is to demonstrate how Cloudinary can be integrated with Amazon Rekognition service to detect and auto tag images.
+2. The sample code on this app is to demonstrate how Cloudinary can be integrated with Amazon Rekognition service to detect faces and auto tag images.
 It is not a complete code with security and error handling and thus is not recommended for Production as-is.
 Please follow guidelines below to implement security
    1. In order to validate if the incoming request to Lambda function is from Cloudinary please see https://cloudinary.com/documentation/upload_images#verifying_notification_signatures
    2. In order to control access to API on API Gateway please see https://docs.aws.amazon.com/apigateway/latest/developerguide/permissions.html